PratikPokhrel/katschangular-file-upload/README.md

 [ng2-file-upload](https://github.com/valor-software/ng2-file-upload), merged this
 [PullRequest](https://github.com/valor-software/ng2-file-upload/pull/993), made some Enhancements and created some Components to use it quickly.

-For future Releases I am thinking of offer Components like a Dropzone, Queue, Progressbar and Buttons similar to the Example-Application.
-Feel free to contribute :-)

 So credits go to [Valor Software](https://valor-software.com) and [Koen van der Linden](https://github.com/koenvanderlinden)